tfrmma/oms-order-management-system/README.md

 ## Known limitations / TODO

-- Cancel-on-timeout: no timer wheel yet.
-Child orders that get no ack just sit in `PENDING_NEW` until a fill or cancel arrives.
-Add a timer wheel keyed by `sent_ns`.
+- No cancel-on-timeout.
+Child orders with no ack sit in `PENDING_NEW` indefinitely.
+Needs a timer wheel keyed by `sent_ns`.
 - Pool exhaustion drops the signal silently.
 Should push a reject back to the strategy queue.
-- Lot size is hardcoded to 0.001 in the notional check and the VWAP.
+- Lot size hardcoded to 0.001 in the notional check and VWAP.
 Needs an instrument table.
 - Vol/imbalance at reroute time reuse the original signal values.
 Should re-read from the book.
 - Mixed lot sizes across exchanges (e.g. Deribit USD contracts vs BTC contracts) will break the routing context.
-The SOR assumes a common lot unit.
 - No maker routing.
 100% taker.
-Mixed strategies need changes to the cost model and the fill rate estimate.

 ---